LeToNode/Play2.0-CN-doc/javaGuide/main/cache/JavaCache.md

 You can easily create a smart cached action using standard `Action` composition.

-> **Note:** Play HTTP `Result` are safe to cache and reuse later.
+> **Note:** Play HTTP `Result` instances are safe to cache and reuse later.

-Play provides a default built-in helper for standard cases:
+Play provides a default built-in helper for the standard case:

 ```
 @Cached("homePage")